James Greenwood (rugby league)

-He has previously played for the South Wales Scorpions in League 1, Wigan Warriors in the Super League, spending time on loan from Wigan in South Wales in League 1, the London Broncos, Salford Red Devils and Hull Kingston Rovers in the Super League and Workington Town in the Kingstone Press Championship.
+He has previously played for the South Wales Scorpions in League 1, Wigan Warriors in the Super League, spending time on loan from Wigan in South Wales in League 1, the London Broncos, Salford Red Devils and Hull Kingston Rovers in the Super League and Workington Town in the Championship.
 Greenwood also played for Hull Kingston Rovers in the Super League.

 Background

 Greenwood was born in Oldham, Greater Manchester, England.

 Personal life

 He is the brother of fellow rugby league footballer, Joe Greenwood.

 Early career

 Greenwood started his amateur playing career at the Saddleworth Rangers and he is a product of the Wigan Warriors' Academy System.